neondatabase/website/content/docs/guides/vercel-native-integration.md

 <InfoBlock>
 <DocsList title="What you will learn:">
-<p>What is the Native Neon Postgres Integration</p>
+<p>What is the Neon Postgres Native Integration</p>
 <p>How to install Neon Postgres from the Vercel Marketplace</p>
 <p>How to manage your integration</p>
 </DocsList>

 <DocsList title="Related topics" theme="docs">
-<a href="/docs/guides/vercel">Neon Postgres Previews Integration</a>
+<a href="/docs/guides/vercel-previews-integration">Neon Postgres Previews Integration</a>
 <a href="https://neon.tech/docs/introduction/plans">Neon plans</a>
 </DocsList>
 </InfoBlock>

 ## About the integration

-**What is the Native Neon Postgres Integration?**
+**What is the Neon Postgres Native Integration?**

-The [Vercel Marketplace](https://vercel.com/marketplace) allows you to add Neon Postgres to your Vercel account as a native integration, providing you with integrated management experience.
-With the native Neon Postgres integration:
+The [Vercel Marketplace](https://vercel.com/marketplace) allows you to add Neon Postgres to your Vercel project as a first-party [Native Integration](https://vercel.com/docs/integrations/install-an-integration/product-integration), providing you with integrated management experience.

-- You will install Neon Postgres as a first-party Vercel integration from the [Vercel Marketplace](https://vercel.com/marketplace).
 - Installing the integration creates a Neon account for you.
-- Billing is managed in Vercel, not Neon.
+- Billing for Neon Postgres is managed in Vercel, not Neon.
-- You get access to the same features and pricing plans as users who register directly with Neon, including access to the Neon Console.
+- You get access to the same features and Neon pricing plans as users who register with Neon directly, including access to your database from the Neon Console.

 <Admonition type="note">
-This integration option is intended for Vercel customers who want to add Neon Postgres to their Vercel project.
-It is assumed that you do not yet have a Neon Postgres account, as this integration creates one for you.
-If you are an existing Neon customer and want to use Vercel for preview deployments, please see our [Neon Postgres Previews](/docs/guides/vercel) integration.
+The **Neon Postgres Native Integration** is intended for Vercel users who want to add Neon Postgres to their Vercel project.
+If you are an existing Neon customer and want create a database branch for each preview deployment in Vercel, use the [Neon Postgres Previews](/docs/guides/vercel-previews-integration) integration.
+The native integration does not yet support automatic database branches for Vercel preview deployments.
 </Admonition>

 ## How to install

-To install the Install the **Native Neon Postgres Integration** from the Vercel Marketplace:
+To install the Install the **Neon Postgres Native Integration** from the Vercel Marketplace:

 1. Navigate to the [Vercel Marketplace](https://vercel.com/marketplace) or to the [Integrations Console](https://vercel.com/neondatabase/~/integrations/console) on your Vercel Dashboard.
 2. Locate the **Neon Postgres** integration.
 3. Click **Install**.
-4. On the **Install Neon Postgres** modal, you are presented with tow options.
+4. On the **Install Neon Postgres** modal, you are presented with two options.
 Select **Install the Neon Postgres Native Integration**, and click **Continue**.
 5. On the **Create New Neon Postgres Account** modal, accept the terms and conditions, and click **Create New Neon Postgres Account**.
 6. On the **Create Database** modal, select a region and a Neon Plan, and click **Continue**.